it-premium/writebook/app/assets/markdown/demo/02-installation.md

 **IMPORTANT NOTE: Do not give this install command out to anyone, or share it on the public internet.
 It is personalized to you, and the license is tied back to you.
 Your personalized purchase token can be found in the email you received after you downloaded Writebook**

 Running this command will automatically install Docker on your server if you’re using Linux (which is what everything in the cloud usually runs), then download the latest Writebook application as a container that can run on top of Docker.
-In the process, it’ll ask for the domain name you’re using to host Writebook, so that we can configure an SSL certificate for secure chatting.
+In the process, it’ll ask for the domain name you’re using to host Writebook, so that we can configure an SSL certificate for you.

  ![Screenshot 2024-06-19 at 8.02.28 PM.png](/u/screenshot-2024-06-19-at-8-02-28-pm-PFWfLF.png)